-Fink roof trusses are one of these profiles.
-Traditionally it is the most commonly used roof truss type, providing a simple, adaptable and cost-efficient roofing solution.
+Fink trusses are one of these profiles.
+Traditionally it is the most commonly used type of truss, providing a simple, adaptable and cost-efficient roofing solution.

-The fink is a basic webbed truss design that provides the most economical roof solution.
+This type of truss is a basic webbed design that provides the most economical roof solution.
 The web members form a ‘W’ to provide a high strength structure with excellent load-carrying capacity.
 In the early 1960s, the first timber fink trusses were used to create a roof in the UK, and from there the industry has grown.

 From bridges to open plan spaces